KULTURPUNKT

 In order to get to know Zakole Wawerskie better, we have developed a variety of observational methods, which make it easier to approach its ecosystem.
 We organised intimate gatherings to exchange experiences, information and thoughts about Zakole and similar places.
 These also offered an opportunity to reflect on our capacity of understanding other organisms and the networks of dependencies they build.
 We also sought answers to this question by conducting experimental walks with a group of artists and biologists, during which we practised attunement to non-human entities.

-Activities within the ZAKOLE project create possibilities of generating and exchanging various kinds of knowledge: historical and scientific as well as personal, embodied and based on sensory experience.
+Activities within the ZAKOLE project create possibilities of generating and exchanging various kinds of knowledges: historical and scientific as well as personal, embodied and based on sensory experience.
 We also gather information about administrative proceedings concerning Zakole Wawerskie and potential scenarios for the future of the area, while constantly asking ourselves how to think about the multispecies right to the city.
-The gathered knowledge is shared on our continuously developed website www.zakole.pl
+The gathered knowledges is shared on our continuously developing website www.zakole.pl

 What is a social nature inventory about?